 Examples of sexual harassment are highlighted below.

 Physical inappropriate behavior includes touching, kissing, rubbing, pinching, or grabbing someone without their consent.
 When the touching consists of sexual acts, it can make the victim uncomfortable.
 As such, it may be considered sexual harassment.

 Insulting comments and vulgar jokes directed at an individual or a group of employees can be considered sexual harassment.
 Derogatory remarks also include discriminatory comments about an employee’s body, sexual orientation, or gender identity.

 Inappropriate Sexual Propositions

-Repeated and offensive sexual advances may constitute sexual harassment.
-The propositions could be done in writing, via phone, or in person.
+Repeated, offensive, and unwelcome sexual advances may constitute sexual harassment.
+The propositions could be written, via phone, or in person.
 They include repeated proposals for dates or sex despite being turned down, requests for sexual favors, and following a colleague home.